MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1904.md

 - Added robust handling to prevent disruptive operations to infrastructure role instance that affects availability.

 ### Changes

 <!-- Feature 3906611 -->
-- Removed the option for Azure Stack operators to stop and shutdown infrastructure role instances in the Admin Portal.
+- Removed the option for Azure Stack operators to stop and shut down infrastructure role instances in the administrator portal.
 The restart functionality does ensure a clean shutdown attempt before restarting the the infrastructure role instance.
-For advanced scenarios the API and PowerShell functionality remains available.
+For advanced scenarios, the API and PowerShell functionality remains available.

 ### Fixes